 What to Do When the End Is Near

-When you know the end is near, your veterinarian will most likely recommend euthanasia to relieve your dying dog from any discomfort.
+When you know the end is near based on the quality of life scale, your veterinarian will most likely recommend euthanasia to relieve your dying dog from any discomfort.
 You can choose to have your dog die at home.
 Veterinarians can offer at-home euthanasia or you can opt for a natural death.

 Talk with your veterinarian about local jurisdictions and what options you have for burying the dog, or cremating your dog, and what to do with the remains.
 Your veterinarian may tell you that it is fine for you to bury your dog in your back yard (depending on local laws).
 If not, you may find that there is a local pet cemetery in your town, or a pet cremation service.

 Many choose to have their dogs cremated, and stored in a memorial urn.
 Others may choose to bury a dog with a special pet coffin.
 There are some states and jurisdictions will allow your dog’s remains to be stored until you can be buried together even.